niomate/scrollrack-rs/README.md

 # Scrollrack
-Scrollrack is an application to sort the cards you need by set so you can find them easier when buying them in your LGS
+Scrollrack is an application to sort the cards you need by set so you can find them easier when searching through binders in your LGS.

 ## Build